binaryage/totalfinder-web/index.md

     </div>
     <div class="tf-highlight-content">
         <h3>Safari-style Tabs</h3>
-        <p>Some people hate Chrome tabs with passion.
-I feel your pain guys.</p>
+        <p>Some people hate Chrome tabs with a passion.
+I feel your pain, guys.</p>
         <div class="tf-more"><a href="http://getsatisfaction.com/binaryage/topics/allow_safari_style_tabs_or_unique_a_style_chrome_tabs_me_not_like">discuss it here</a></div>
     </div>
 </div>